soqueroeu/HSM-Reflection-Shader-Graphics/README.md

 3. Install your core, load some content, and try one of the shader presets.
 (I have been designing around guest-dr-venom.

 4. Once it is working, make a small change in the parameters.
-(I usually change the ì[BEZEL & FRAME COLOR] Color Value/Brightness - Def 10î from the default of 10 to 9.80.
+(I usually change the ‚Äú[BEZEL & FRAME COLOR] Color Value/Brightness - Def 10‚Äù from the default of 10 to 9.80.
 Save a shader core preset.

 5. Copy my graphics to a folder of your choice.
-I use ìD:\Games\Retroarch\imagesî.
+I use ‚ÄúD:\Games\Retroarch\images‚Äù.

-6. Navigate to the shader preset you saved in step #4. e.g. ìD:\Games\RetroArch\shaders\presets\Beetle PSX HW\Beetle PSX HW.slangpî, and open it in a text editor.
+6. Navigate to the shader preset you saved in step #4. e.g. ‚ÄúD:\Games\RetroArch\shaders\presets\Beetle PSX HW\Beetle PSX HW.slangp‚Äù, and open it in a text editor.
 At the end of the file modify this line,

 ![](/images/background_image_info.jpg)